rosshpayne/ODTM/README.md

 # README #

-Distributed Operation Manager (DOM) for Oracle
+Oracle Distributed Task Manager (aka DOM)

-DOM provides a simple framework to execute your complex database maintenance operations from a central database, called the DOM-server, remotely across a network of Oracle database instances, in a safe, restartable and scalable fashion.
+ODTM provides a simple framework to manage and execute complex database maintenance operations from a central database repository, called the DTM-server, across a network of remote Oracle database instances, in a safe, restartable and scalable fashion.

-Complex database operations are usually composed of mulitple SQL statements and/or stored procedure applied to one or more database objects (tables, indexes, partitions etc) where each step must complete successfuly before proceeding to the next step.
-Alternatively, an operation may involve running identical steps over multiple Oracle instances concurrently.
-Eitherway, the more complex an operation the easier it becomes to justify the cost of configuring DOM to do it.
+Complex database operations, such as archiving and purging multiple hundreds if not billions of records at a time are usually composed of mulitple tasks where each task typically comprises a single SQL that impacts a single partition of a table or index as an example.
+In addition, some operations may involve running the same task (simple or complex) across multiple Oracle instances concurrently.
+Eitherway, ODTM provides a framework that enables these operations to be run not only in parallel but also in a completely restartable fashion should any individual task fail for operational reasons.
+In addition, you can monitor the progress of the operation across each instance from three levels.
+At the individual SQL statement, the individual task and at the highest level of the operation.
+You can see the start time and complete time of each SQL statement, task or operation along with any errors that maybe generated.
+Also, when applicable the SQL logging records the number of rows impacted.

+You can halt an operation at any stage and resume it at a later time.

-The DOM framework requires each of your maintenance opeations be packaged into a single DOM package where each step is represented as a stored proc call.
+The DTM framework requires each of your maintenance opeations be packaged into a single PLSQL package where each task and its associated SQL, is represented as a stored proc call.

 * Usage example

-The following demonstrates three of the basic features of DOM, centralised configuration and logging and automatic operation restartability.
+The following demonstrates three of the basic features of DTM, the centralised configuration and execution management, realtime logging and the automatic restartability of an operation.

-    0. Configure your database environment, operation tasks, install code, state tables and database links into the DOM-server repository.
+    0. Configure your database environment, install ALL your DTM packages, state tables and database links into a nominated DTM-Oracle instance.
 This is a one off task.
+	The DTM-Oracle instance is where you issue DTM commands and contains the log data of all operations and tasks across each database instance involved in an operation.
+	It is not necessary to log into any remote database involved in an operation to monitor the operations progress or issue commands to start or stop a task.
+Everything is managed from the DTM-Oracle instance.

     1. Start operation using PL/SQL API

 		SQL> execute DOM$MAIN.run_op ( 12, 1)

-            where 12 is the operation_id which you have defined to be a 7 step operation in this example.
+            where 12 is the operation_id which you have defined, in this example, to be a 7 step operation .
-            Item 1 is the environment_id, such as PRODUCTION, UAT or TEST, with its associated db instance.
+            The second argument is the environment_id, such as PRODUCTION, UAT or TEST, with its associated db instance.

        The above API is typically executed via a scheduler of your choice.

-	2. Operation fails with a space issue (say) at step/task 4.
-DOM aborts and writes the error to various log tables.
+	2. Unfortunately the operation fails with a space issue (say) at step/task 4.
+	   DTM aborts and writes the error to various log tables on the central management instance.
 	   There remains task 4 plus 3 other tasks to complete however.

-           Review the reason for the failure by refering to one or all of the following log tables in the DOM-server:
+           Review the reason for the failure by refering to one or all of the following log tables in the DTM-server:

 		SQL>  select * from DOM$run_log  where id = DOM$MAIN.get_run_id(17,1)
 		SQL>  select * from DOM$task_log where run_id = DOM$MAIN.get_run_id(17,1)